coky-t/owasp-ai-security-and-privacy-guide-ja/Document/content/ai_exchange/content/docs/2_threats_through_use.md

 **Implementation**
 - **Sanitize characters to reduce hidden or obfuscated instructions**: Normalize input using Unicode normalization (e.g. NFKC) to remove encoding ambiguity, and optionally apply stricter character filtering (e.g. allow-listing permitted characters) to prevent hidden control or instruction-like content.
 Also remove zero-width or otherwise invisible characters (e.g. white on white).
 This step typically aids detection of instructions as well.
 - **Escape/neutralize instruction-like tokens**: Transform any tokens in untrusted data that may be mistaken for real by an AI model or parser, such as fences, role markers, XML/HTML Tags and tool calling tokens.
-This reduces accidental compliance but semantic injection stil passes through.
+This reduces accidental compliance but semantic injection still passes through.
 - **Delineate inserted untrusted data** - see [#INPUT SEGREGATION](/goto/inputsegregation/) to increase the probability that all externally sourced or user-provided content is  treated as untrusted data not interpreted as instructions.
 - **Recognize manipulative instructions in input**: Detecting patterns that indicate attempts to manipulate model behavior through crafted instructions (e.g.: ‘forget previous instructions’ or 'retrieve password').
 These patterns may appear in text, images, audio, metadata, retrieved data, or uploaded files, depending on the system’s supported modalities.
 - **Use GenAI for recognition**.
 The flexibility of natural language makes it harder to apply input validation than for strict syntax situations like SQL commands.
 To address this flexibility of natural language in prompt inputs, the best practice for high-risk situations is to utilize LLM-based detectors (LLM-as-a-judge) for the detection of malicious instructions in a more semantic way, instead of syntactic.
 However, it’s important to note that this method may come with longer latency, higher compute costs, potential license costs, and considerations regarding accuracy, compared to other strategies such as normalizing or pre-processing input, or employing heuristic and rules-based approaches.